Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The fees for stocks and ETFs are the same.
 These fees are different for each stock exchange and account type; for instance:

 The great thing here is that the minimums are low!
 These minimums mean you can trade in many ETFs with less than 7 CHF!
-And if you reach the platinum level, even the base price will be low.
+If you reach the platinum level, the base price will be low.

 On the other hand, there is no maximum.
 But even if you buy 20’000 CHF worth of shares, you will only pay 20 CHF with the platinum account.
 This is very low compared to other Swiss brokers.